Uberspace/lab/source/guide_sharex.rst

 Step 2
 ------

-Now we need to create the coresponding directory for our subdomain.
+Now we need to create the corresponding directory for our subdomain.

 ::